zekroTJA/shinpuru/docs/permissions-guide.md

 ## Preamble

-Before version 0.14, shinpurus permission system was based on permission leves.
+Before version 0.14, shinpurus permission system was based on permission levels.
 Every command had its own, predefined level which a user must had at least to perform this command.
 Because this system is unflexible and hardly static, I've decided to step over to a domain based permission system.

 ## Domain Based Permissions